102nd Reconnaissance Battalion of General Karel Paleček: Formation

 The battalion was formed in 2003 after a merger of four different reconnaissance battalions - the 2nd, 4th, 7th and 11th Reconnaissance Battalions.
-The battalion was activated on 1 December in Prostejov.
+The battalion was activated on 1 December in Prostějov.
 Part of Joint Forces Command, it became the only reconnaissance battalion in the Czech Army and since 2011 has come under the command of the 53rd Regiment of Reconnaissance and Electronic Warfare.